richchapler/AzureSolutionsDocumentation/docs/wip/Data_Enrichment_OpenAI_AmbiguousDataHandling.md

 ```
 The Touring-Panniers is a large, high-quality product designed for the discerning traveler.
 It carries the product code PA-T100 and comes in a sleek grey color.
 The cost price of the Touring-Panniers is 51.5625, and it retails at a price of 125.0000, offering excellent value for its robust design and functionality.
 ```

+# EXERCISE 3: ADD SYNONYMMAP TO EKE MORE INFORMATION FOR "LARGE" FROM SIZE="L"